EfficiencyJunky/eec-for-squarespace/Instructions.md

     <img src="./media/tutorial_images/01--GA_Setup/02--Settings--Property--custom_metrics.png">

+## View Settings
 Now for the view settings.
-We will have to repeat the following steps for each view that we want to set up for EEC tracking.
+Repeat the following steps for each view that we want to enable EEC tracking on.

 1. Choose "View Settings" and under "Exclude URL Query Parameters" add `oid,authCode`